jbiieeee/Advise-AI/README.md

-# Advise-AI: Secure Intelligent Academic Portal (MEET Branch)
+# Advise-AI: Secure Intelligent Academic Portal (IAS2 Branch) For infoAssurance 2 Final project

 Welcome to the official repository for **Advise-AI**, a premium academic advising platform designed specifically for the modern institutional ecosystem.
 This branch (`stride`) represents the most secure iteration of the platform, implementing advanced threat modeling mitigations and AI-driven workflows.